OtakuKvothe/ParticlesSimulationProject/README.md

 ## Run Instructions

-Navigate to src folder and in terminal run javac Main.java To generate random particles, supply integer value (with good consideration for your machine's computational power) in command line
+Navigate to src folder and in terminal run `javac Main.java` To generate random particles, supply integer value (with good consideration for your machine's computational power) in command line
-For eg. java Main 10 will start application with 10 randomly placed particles.
+For eg. `java Main 10` will start application with 10 randomly placed particles.

 To place data yourself, leave command line argument empty and paste data on prompt.
-Sample data available at link provided above for a variety of scenarios.
+Sample data available in `sample inputs` folder for a variety of scenarios.